-FIBULA OSTEOTOMY (only in case of lengthening)
+FIBULA OSTEOTOMY (only in bone transport + lengthening cases)

 It is recommended that a screw (3.5-4mm short-threaded screw) for fixing the fibula to the tibia, is placed proximal to the syndesmosis in all additional lengthening cases (Fig. 69).